wangmws/cascad/README.md

 bluemix-hello-node
 ================================================================================

-A "Hello World" server in node.js sample for Bluemix.
+Aa "Hello World" server in node.js sample for Bluemix.

 This repo contains a complete sample of a node.js program that you can deploy on IBM's [Bluemix](https://bluemix.net/) PaaS, which is based on